songweige/TATS/README.md

 ## Citation
 ```
 @article{ge2022long,
-         title={Long Video Generation with Time-Agnostic VQGAN and Time-Sensitive Transformer},
+    title     = {Long Video Generation with Time-Agnostic VQGAN and Time-Sensitive Transformer},
-         author={Ge, Songwei and Hayes, Thomas and Yang, Harry and Yin, Xi and Pang, Guan and Jacobs, David and Huang, Jia-Bin and Parikh, Devi},
+    author    = {Ge, Songwei and Hayes, Thomas and Yang, Harry and Yin, Xi and Pang, Guan and Jacobs, David and Huang, Jia-Bin and Parikh, Devi},
-         journal={arXiv preprint arXiv:2204.03638},
+    booktitle = {European Conference on Computer Vision (ECCV)},
-         year={2022}
+    year      = {2022},
 }
 ```